Fact Sheet - Access to a deceased person’s health information

 - some genetic information about you, your relatives or your descendants.

-HPP 11 limits the disclosure of health information but provides for circumstances where an organisation can disclose an individual’s health information even without the individual’s consent.
-Most relevantly to deceased people, a health service provider could determine that disclosure is reasonably necessary where:
+HPP 11 limits the disclosure of health information to the purpose for which the information was collected from you.
+However, HPP 11 also provides for circumstances where an organisation can disclose an individual’s health information without the individual’s consent.
+In relation to the health information of a deceased person, disclosure is permitted by a health service provider where:

 - there is a serious and imminent threat to the health or welfare of the individual or another person or a serious threat to public health or safety